osg-htc/docs/docs/data/stashcache/install-cache.md

 Installation Prerequisites for the Cache
 ----------------------------------------

-Before starting the installation process, consider the following mandatory points:
+Before starting the installation process, consider the following requirements:

 * __Operating system:__ A RHEL 7 or compatible operating systems.
 * __User IDs:__ If they do not exist already, the installation will create the Linux user IDs `condor` and